chattcp/docs/src/tcp-packet-retransmission-and-out-of-order.md

 # Understanding TCP Retransmission and Out-of-Order

-The TCP protocol does not provide a separate flag to indicate whether a packet is a retransmitted packet or a Keep-Alive packet.
+The TCP does not provide a separate flag to indicate whether a packet is a retransmitted packet or a Keep-Alive packet.
 However, we can see that Wireshark can identify retransmitted packets, usually providing prompts like `[TCP Retransmission]`, `[TCP Out-Of-Order]`, or `[TCP Dup ACK]`.
 It can also identify Keep-Alive packets and Keep-Alive acknowledgment packets, typically showing prompts like `[TCP Keep-Alive]` or `[TCP Keep-Alive ACK]`.

 How does ChatTCP manage to identify retransmitted packets and Keep-Alive packets?